-Our business strategy contemplates substantial capital expenditures (1) in connection with the expansion of our tower portfolios by partnering with wireless carriers to assume ownership or control of their existing towers, by pursuing opportunities to build new towers for wireless carriers and by pursuing other tower acquisition opportunities and (2) to acquire existing transmission networks globally as opportunities arise.
+Our business strategy contemplates substantial capital expenditures (1) in connection with the expansion of our tower footprints by partnering with wireless carriers to assume ownership or control of their existing towers, by pursuing build-to-suit opportunities and by pursuing other tower acquisition opportunities and (2) to acquire existing transmission networks globally as opportunities arise.
 We anticipate that we will build, through the end of 1999, approximately 750 towers in the United States at a cost of approximately \$175.0 million and approximately 200 towers in the United Kingdom at a cost of approximately \$23.0 million.
 We also expect that the capital expenditure requirements related to the roll-out of digital broadcast transmission in the United Kingdom will be approximately (Pounds)100.0 million (\$170.0 million).
-In addition to capital expenditures in connection with contracted build-to-suits, we expect to apply a significant amount of capital to finance the cash portion of the consideration being paid in connection with the 1999 Transactions.
+In addition to capital expenditures in connection with contracted build-to-suits, we expect to apply a significant amount of capital to finance the cash portion of the consideration being paid in connection with the Proposed Transactions.

-To fund the execution of the our business strategy, including the proposed transactions described in this prospectus, we expect to use the net proceeds of our proposed debt and equity offerings and borrowings available under our U.S. and U.K. credit facilities.
-Our business strategy, however, includes the pursuit of additional tower acquisition and new tower construction opportunities, and we may have additional cash needs as opportunities arise.
+To fund the execution of the our business strategy, including the Proposed Transactions, we expect to use the net proceeds of the offerings, the borrowings available under CCI's senior credit facility, the borrowings available under CTI's credit facility and the remaining net proceeds from our IPO and our 12 3/4% exchangeable preferred stock offering.
+Following consummation of the offerings and assuming all the Proposed Transactions are consummated, we believe we will have sufficient liquidity to fund our operations and pursue our business strategy in the near term.
+Our business strategy, however, includes the pursuit of additional tower acquisition and build-out opportunities, and we may have additional cash needs as opportunities arise.
 Some of the opportunities that we are currently pursuing could require significant additional capital.
 In the event we do not otherwise have cash available, or borrowings under our credit facilities have otherwise been utilized, when an opportunity arises, we would be forced to seek additional debt or equity financing or to forego the opportunity.
-In the event we determine to seek additional debt or equity financing, there can be no assurance that any such financing will be available, on commercially acceptable terms or at all, or permitted by the terms of our existing indebtedness.
+In the event we determine to seek additional debt or equity financing, there can be no assurance that any such financing will be available (on commercially acceptable terms or at all) or permitted by the terms of our existing indebtedness.
 To the extent we are unable to finance future capital expenditures, we will be unable to achieve our currently contemplated business strategy.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations--Liquidity and Capital Resources".